Key: Bold = Chinese Indigo = Pin Yin Sea Green = English Dodge Blue= Vietnamese

 Jianghu.
-I swear the costumes and the course of the story reminded me of old jianghu series more than some of the current re-adaptations of it.
-Sure, they did use modern jokes, but aside from that, there were certain retention of the old times.
+I swear the costumes and the course of the story reminded me of the old jianghu series more than some of the current re-adaptations of it.
+Sure, they did use modern jokes, but aside from that, there was certain retention of the old times.

 Comedy.
 The humor wasn’t too much.
 It could be so random and senseless but wasn’t to the point where you feel like screaming.
 Or it was that way for me.

 Conclusion?
 For me, this was another lesson to not listen to some people.
 ‘Cause it seriously was one of the better series of recent.
 Even if it wasn’t all hype up like some of the recent ones but it surpassed those ones for me.
 And even if the ending wasn’t what was expected, I think it could have been worse.
 So there was a huge wedding near the end, but the tragic final piece seriously undid that happy atmosphere.
 What made it somewhat choking was how the evil force didn’t really disappear.
 Yet isn’t that what life is about?
 You wipe out one disease, the next comes around the corner after some peace.
 What I really want though is a sequel.
 I’m so serious!
 Maybe they could continue with the struggle, but this time twist it a bit so the princess could somehow be resurrected, like how she only reincarnated.
 Hey, just like those evil two that had.
 (Okay, so the demonic king didn’t since he used Ge Zhong Jing’s body to operate as an official all these years yet Ge Zhong Jing had reincarnated and was staring him down with much bitterness and vengeance.)